Prithvi0709/urlShortener/readme.md

 # URL Shortener

-A simple url shortener that runs on Rust
+A url shortener application using Rust programming language.